Columbia Park

 A Piece of History

 The Black family's connection to the neighborhood didn't end with the park's founding.
-In 1912, they donated a portion of the park's land to make way for the Columbia Branch of the Seattle Public Library, which still stands adjacent to the park today.
-While urban development has reshaped much of its original landscape over the decades, this little park remains a pleasant green space in the neighborhood.
+In 1912, they donated a portion of the park's land to make way for the Columbia Branch of the Seattle Public Library, which still stands adjacent to this modest 2-acre green space in Seattle's Columbia City neighborhood today.
+While urban development has reshaped much of its original landscape over the decades, the park remains a pleasant corner of the neighborhood.

 Nature's Quiet Corners